joaquinelio/litul-crud/README.md

-# litul-crud
+# litul-crudpad

 CRUD PAD  htmlElement,

-My very first js project  html-css-js vanilla, doing-LEARNING js same time Thanks javascript.info, it's great.
+My very first js project  html-css-js vanilla, doing-LEARNING js same time.
+Thanks to javascript.info.
+It's great.

 Warning
 ---There should be a better tool...  and far more complete and integrated frameworks over there--- This is just a practice field.
 For now.

-Dedicated to DEV, my imaginary friend the developer (mostly myself).

 Started on
 April 9, 1819